WEC’s rebirth starts now. These are the cars you’ll see racing for Le Mans glory over the next few seasons

 Toyota Gazoo Racing GR010 Hybrid

 Toyota was the sole remaining OEM team with an LMP1 contender, dominating the class with its TS050 Hybrid throughout the 2019-20 season.
-In 2021 it started afresh in LMH with the GR010 Hybrid, which was designed to be accompanied by a road-going version as per the original Le Mans Hypercar rules.
+In 2021 it started afresh in LMh with the GR010 Hybrid, which was designed to be accompanied by a road-going version as per the original Le Mans Hypercar rules.
 However, despite an initial commitment to launching the road car even after the homologation condition was relaxed, the pandemic, global chip shortage and production delays elsewhere in Toyota’s business have led to its demise.
-Still, the racer is expected to be at the leading edge of the new class, with Toyota having the most intensive testing and development schedule of any LMH team so far.
+Still, Toyota’s dominance has been due to its steadfast dedication to the sport, and given it a big headstart against the competition.

 Alpine’s brand equity has exploded since Luca de Meo’s arrival at the head of the French firm, it being one of very few manufacturers to campaign in both Formula 1 and WEC at the same time.
 Although Alpine is initially competing in WEC’s LMH class, in collaboration with the Rebellion Racing team and using an Oreca chassis and a Gibson Technology engine, from 2024 the marque will switch over to LMDh with a new car that it will develop in-house.